junosan/Sophia/README.md

 ## Training
-- Options are configured in `train.py`; see table below
+- Options are configured in `train.py`
-- Instructions for launching a training instance is provided in `train.py` heading; multiple instances may be launched if needed
-- By providing a `--load_from` flag, the RNN can be trained starting from an already trained RNN; this may help getting out of saddle points on some tasks

 |     option name      |               explanation               |
 |:--------------------:|:---------------------------------------:|